Hemagglutinin aptamer

 Description

-In 2005, Misono TS and Kumar PK started with an RNA library containing approximately 1013 sequences, and after five rounds of screening, multiple high-affinity RNA aptamers clone sequences were ultimately obtained.
-Approximately 50% of these sequences exhibit high affinity binding to the target protein.
-Among these sequences, approximately 35% are wild-type sequences and 16% are newly discovered sequences[1].
+In 2005, Kumar, P. K et al. began with an RNA library of around 1013 sequences.
+After five rounds of screening, they obtained multiple high-affinity RNA aptamer clone sequences.
+Around 50% of these showed strong binding to the target protein.
+Of these, approximately 35% were wild-type and 16% were newly identified sequences[1].

 Detailed information are accessible on SELEX page.